Unity-Technologies/furioos-sdk-js/READMEV1.md

 # Furioos SDK V1
-:warning: This version is deprecated and no longer available, please update it as soon as you can
+:warning: This version is deprecated and no longer available, please update it as soon as possible.

 ## Requirements
 - A Furioos Account on www.furioos.com.